facile-it/zf-link-headers-module/README.md

 ### Response headers

-The module will automatically add headers to the response with these links:
+The module will automatically add a Link header to the response:

 ```
 Link: </assets/vendor.css>; rel="preload"; as="style"; type="text/css"; media="screen"